 Companies that are not excluded by our exclusion criteria may be subject to engagement as described above.
-AXA IM engagement policy provides more details with regards to the engagement governance, tracking-system as well as situations which may require the use of escalation techniques.
-Should an issuer be considered as being a "laggard", meaning that they do not have Net Zero commitments, or have quantified emissions reduction targets deemed to be not credible or demanding enough23, we may use the more forceful "Three Strikes and You're Out" approach described in the policy document.
+AXA IM engagement policy provides more details with regards to the engagement governance, tracking-system as well as situations which may require to use escalation techniques.
+Should an issuer be considered as being a "laggard", we may use the more forceful "Three Strikes and You're Out" approach described in the policy document.